 OiNK definitely couldn’t be accused of having any kind of ‘house style’, unlike other comics which expected cartoonists to draw within certain parameters.
 It’s also chock full of content and the format of cramming as much into each page as possible results in a satisfyingly meaty read by the end.
 An animal-free meaty ready, obviously.

 Showing how the aim was to rip up the rule book, throw out tradition and create a comic that was genuinely very funny, the preview issue throws everything at the reader and a surprisingly high amount sticks.
 One such idea was the pig-ifying of popular culture.
 Nothing was safe.
 From celebrities, television shows and musical artists, to movies, cartoons and literature, if a pig-themed pun could be made of a name you could bet OiNK would take advantage.

 J.T.
 Dogg’s work is simply stunning.
-As well as this series of OiNK Superstar Posters he’d contribute the artwork for The Street-Hogs and Ham Dare: Pig of the Future amongst others.
+As well as this series of OiNK Superstar Posters he’d provide the artwork for The Street-Hogs and Ham Dare: Pig of the Future amongst others.
 What’s even more incredible is how he worked.
 At the time cartoonists would draw their strips at twice the size of the published comic, which would then be reduced at the printing stage.
 But not Malcolm.
 He’d complete all of his work at 1:1 scale!
-Sadly no longer with us, you can check out some more of his amazing work in his obituary on the site.
+Sadly no longer with us, you can check out some more of his extraordinary work in his obituary.